Anreol/TurboEdition/Builds/Package/README.md

 *Worms will keep spawning post-teleporter event for now, but I'd like to know the general consensus on this.*
 - Fixes
 	- Fixed Artifact of Worms modifying the original worm character spawn cards
+	- Fixed Fan of Blades not having ghosts
+	- Playing Cards is now server only.
+Should fix unintended behavior.

 `0.0.4`
 - Hotfix